Patient Rights & Responsibilities

-The team members and doctors at Indiana University Health Methodist Hospital respect the dignity and rights of each individual.
+The team members and doctors at Riley Hospital for Children at Indiana University Health respect the dignity and rights of each individual.
 We take our responsibility to give you the best medical care seriously.
 Patient Rights and Responsibilities Guides are available from any Information Desk.

 Your Rights as a Patient

 It has always been the mission of IU Health to foster human dignity and preserve the rights of each patient.
 You have the right to appropriate and compassionate care at all times.
 You will not be discriminated against on the basis of your race, religion, color, national origin, sex, age, handicap, marital status, sexual preference or source of payment.

 You have the right to receive information about your condition, treatment, procedures and recovery.
 It should be in words you can understand.
 If your doctor doesn’t tell you because it is not medically advised, he must write the reason in your medical record.

 You have the right to choose a person to be your healthcare representative.
 This person can make healthcare decisions for you.

 You or your representative have the right to be involved in your care.

 Controlling pain is part of medical treatment.
 When you are in pain, you have the right to:

 Have your pain and medicine history taken

 Make a plan with your caregivers to deal with your pain